insightcat/pp-public-api-documentation/misc/error-response.md

 }
 ```

 `code` is the field that actually says the reason why the error happened.
+You can and SHOULD rely on the contents of this field since we treat it as a constant.

 `message` is just a "human-readable" form of the error.
 It was introduced for debug reasons.
 You SHOULD NEVER rely on the contents of this field as it may change over time.